-Thesis: Croix d’Or at the Valois Courts – an examination of the presence, perception, and function of metalwork crosses during the reigns of Charles V and Charles VI of France (1360 to 1422)
+Thesis: The Cross – Relic, object, and symbol at the Valois Courts during the reigns of Charles V and VI of France (1360-1422)

 Supervised by Prof. Susie Nash